Clayface: The Clayface of Japan

 The ninth version of Clayface, the Clayface of Japan, debuted in Batman Incorporated #6 (June 2011) as part of "The New 52".
 Batman tasks Batman Japan (Jiro Osamu) to fight the Clayface of Japan about 2 1/2 months into his Batman Incorporated venture.
 Not much is known about this Clayface, except that he resembles all of the previous Clayfaces and seems to have their same set of powers.
 Presumably, this Clayface, as a rival to Osamu, is a native of Japan.
 Batman states that this Clayface is a newcomer, a samurai, and operates in or around Hokkaido.

 Clayface clones

 In "The New 52", a villain named Jeffrey Bode makes several short-lived clones of Clayface.

 Clownface

 The being known as Clownface began as a stray piece of Clayface's body that became unattached and gained enough sentience to morph itself into a mute old man.
 This man was found and taken to Arkham Manor because of his unresponsiveness.
-Later, the Joker infected this portion of Clayface with Joker venom, morphing it into an entirely separate killing machine he called Clownface.
+Later, the Joker infected this portion of Clayface with Joker venom, morphing it into a separate entity dubbed Clownface.

+In "DC All In", Clownface appears at a Clayface gathering called the Fraternity of Mud.
+When Harley Quinn accidentally crashes the gathering, Clownface and the other Clayfaces attack her.
+The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.